darlinghq/darling-docs/src/build-instructions.md

 However, this means Darling also requires 32-bit version of certain native libraries.
 If you can't setup a multilib environment or you just want to build only the 64-bit components, append `-DTARGET_i386=OFF` when you run `cmake` to disable building the 32-bit components.
 That is, run `cmake -DTARGET_i386=OFF ..` instead of `cmake ..`.

+Please note that the 32-bit libraries are no longer available in RHEL 10, and as such you must disable the 32-bit libraries on that platform.

 ### Parallel Builds